-Hierarchy drivers should inherit from DefaultHierarchy and provide a static method checkhierarchy that takes a description and returns True if the driver can bind to it.
+Hierarchy drivers should inherit from pynq.overlay.DefaultHierarchy and provide a static method pynq. overlay.DefaultHierarchy.checkhierarchy() that takes a description and returns True if the driver can bind to it.
 Any class that meets these two requirements will be automatically added to a list of drivers tested against each hierarchy in a newly loaded overlay.
 A template for a hierarchy driver is as follows:

+'''

-''' from pynq import DefaultHierarchy
+from pynq import DefaultHierarchy

-class MyHierarchy(DefaultHierarchy)
+class MyHierarchy(DefaultHierarchy):

 def init(self, description):

 super().init(description)

-'''

-'''

 @staticmethod

 def checkhierarchy(description):

 return False

 '''